richardforth/mongodb/README.md

 ## PreAmble

 It's 2025, I bought a book, I very quickly realised this book was out of date, published in 2014.
-Being stubborn and having the luxury of AI services like ChatGPT as I sidekick, I am persevering with this as a good learning exercise.
+Being stubborn and having the luxury of AI services like ChatGPT as my sidekick, I am persevering with this as a good learning exercise.

 ## AI Helper